micro-analytics/micro-analytics-cli/README.md

 #### Time based segmenting

-By passing the `?before=<time>` or `?since=<time>` parameters together with `?all=true`, you can limit the views you get returned to a certain time segment.
+By passing the `?before=<time>` or `?after=<time>` parameters together with `?all=true`, you can limit the views you get returned to a certain time segment.
 This is useful when your collection of views becomes larger.

 ## Built with